 Mike has been a Scout leader since 1994?
 A long time.
 He loves helping leaders help kids.
 He believes in the Scouting movement for ALL kids!

-If you have ever been to a Cub Scout Pack meeting, then you know that there is no better way to have fun with your clothes on than watching kids get awards, do skits, sing silly songs and generally have a good time.
-What the audience and the non-participating parents see is the culmination of a month of work, laughing, struggling and learning, by the boys as well as the leaders.
+If you have ever been to a Cub Scout Pack meeting, then you know that there is no better way to have fun with your clothes on than watching kids get awards, do skits, sing silly songs, and generally have a good time.
+What the audience and non-participating parents see is the culmination of a month’s work—laughing, struggling, and learning—by the boys as well as the leaders.

 I have been a Cub Scout Cub Master for years.
-I am in my second time around in this organization and I enjoy it more every time I work on a new month’s meeting.
-I can’t really explain why this is, except to say that any time you see a young person, mom, dad, or kid, accomplish some big time goal, it feels good.
+I am in my second time around in this organization, and I enjoy it more every time I work on a new month’s meeting.
+I can’t explain why this is, except to say that any time you see a young person, mom, dad, or kid accomplish some big-time goal, it feels good.
 Very simply put, but it’s true.
 It helps to have a fabulous Assistant Cub master and a great committee who are as crazy as I am.
-I can't wait to see what happens when we all grow up.
+I can’t wait to see what happens when we all grow up.

-I’ve worked with lots of people and participated in many activities as a teacher parent and leader, and there is really no greater feeling for my money, than to see a parent’s face as their child earns their next rank, gets an award or sings a song in front of an audience for the first time.
+I’ve worked with lots of people and participated in many activities as a teacher, parent, and leader.
+There is really no more incredible feeling for my money than to see a parent’s face as their child earns their next rank, gets an award, or sings a song in front of an audience for the first time.

-All of this takes time and planning and effort.
-The effort is really a task of love.
+All of this takes time, planning, and effort.
+The effort is a task of love.
 Once you get past the initial “OMGness” of it, the magic begins.
-For first time leaders and Cub Masters, you need to understand that you are the FUN Master.
-What does that translate to in the world of jobs, bills, and other big personnessness?
+For first-time leaders and Cub Masters, you need to understand that you are the FUN Master.
+What does that translate to in the world of jobs, bills, and other big person things?
 It means that for 60-90 minutes each month, you have to take off your adult hat and put on your kid hat.

 How Is This Done?

-- Rule number 1: Pretty simply, follow the book!
+- Pretty simply, follow the book!
 Follow the monthly program guides.
 BSA has been around for 100 years.
 They must know something about helping kids enjoy their time together.
 That’s rule number one.

-- Rule number two: this really could be rule one A. “If it’s not for the boys, it’s for the birds.”
-What does this really relate to?
-Very simply, in any planning or activity, if it helps boys grow and have fun and learn to be respectful citizens, then AOK.
+- This really could be rule 1b.
+“If it’s not for the boys, it’s for the birds.”
+What does this really mean?
+Very simply, in any planning or activity, if it helps boys grow, have fun, and learn to be respectful citizens, then A-OK.
 If not, use a different idea.
-These meetings are really the chance for the boys to show off and be recognized for working their hardest.
+These meetings are the chance for the boys to show off and be recognized for working their hardest.
 So, if you do some things to look silly, if the kids laugh at you (really with you), if the skits are not perfect, so what.

-- Rule number three: The parents are the heart.
+- The parents are the heart.
 Recognize them.
 Say thanks to the moms and pops who bring their boys to activities and meetings.
-Acknowledge the effort it takes to get off the couch after working ten hours at a job you hate, so that your kid can get the experience of scouting.
+Acknowledge the effort it takes to get off the couch after working ten hours at a job you hate so that your kid can get the experience of scouting.
 Greet people at the meetings and look them in the eye.
-Shake hands with two hands and really encourage them to feel right at home.
+Shake hands with two hands and encourage them to feel right at home.
 Expect the parents to help you at the meeting.
-When the sign goes up say “Parents, can you please help me make sure that the sign is up for all the kids?”
+When the sign goes up, say, “Parents, can you please help me make sure that the sign is up for all the kids?”

-- Rule number four: Have an agenda.
+- Have a schedule.
 I try to time everything out.
 I know that sounds anal, but better organization makes for better meetings.
-Look at a pack meeting like playing Jazz music.
+Look at a pack meeting like playing jazz music.
 You have a structure, but individual pieces of art and magnificence happen within that structure.
-You can only have that occur if you have a plan.
-Use your Assistant CM to help you.
-Do your own planning away from the scout aura.
+That can only occur if you have a plan.
+Use your Assistant Cub Master to help you.
+Do your planning away from the scout aura.
 Do it at your house or a coffee shop.

 Some Additional Thoughts

-- Finally, ceremonies: They should be fun, but meaningful.
+- Finally, ceremonies: They should be fun but meaningful.
 Advancements should be such that there isn’t a dry eye in the house.
-Get the moms and the g’mas and g’pas involved if possible.
-I know we live in an age of one parent families.
-Get the non custodial parent involved if possible.
+Get the moms, grandmas, and grandpas involved if possible.
+I know we live in an age of one-parent families.
+Get the non-custodial parent engaged if possible.
 Especially the dads.
 So often, after a divorce, these guys are treated as if they have leprosy.
 The pack makes everyone go in this case.
 Be gentle, but at least be inviting.
-Candles, darken the room, special stories… these all make it meaningful.
+Candles to darken the room, special stories—these touches all make it meaningful.
 The kids probably will forget, but the parents won’t.
 Trust me.

 A Sample Agenda